mhaack/mh-site/src/posts/2025-07-18-complete-evcc-setup-guide-step-by-step-installation-and-configuration.md

 ![evcc - car charging user interface](/assets/images/evcc-2.png "evcc - car charging user interface"){class="small"}

-## Troubleshooting Common Issues

-A few common issues that you might stumble upon:

-### ModBus Connection Problems

-If you're getting connection errors with your solar inverter, double-check:
-- The correct IP address and port
-- Whether you need a ModBus proxy, if the device does not support multiple ModBus connections (as I did with SolarEdge)

-### Vehicle API Issues

-Sometimes the vehicle integration fails to connect:
-- Verify your credentials are correct
-- Check if your car manufacturer requires API access to be enabled
-- Some car integration requiere a "developer" account being set up
-- Some vehicles need to be "woken up" before the API responds

-### Charging Not Starting

-If evcc shows everything is configured but charging doesn't start:
-- Check if your charger requires authorization (RFID card, app unlock)
-- Verify the `welcomecharge` setting for chargers that need it
-- Ensure your minimum solar surplus threshold is realistic
-- Check if the car's charging limit is set correctly

-### Home Assistant Integration

-For the Home Assistant add-on specifically:
-- Check the add-on logs for specific error messages
-- Verify that your `evcc.yaml` file is in the correct location
-- Restart the add-on after configuration changes

 ## Cost Analysis and Savings

 While it's still early days, I'm already seeing the benefits: